-This first aid kit has a cabinet design that makes it more suitable for home or the workplace.
+This kit has a cabinet design that makes it more suitable for home or the workplace than for the car.
 It is wall mountable, yet does have a carrying handle to transport it.
-The cabinet separates all the supplies so that they are neat stowed away and easy to reach for.
-It’s design makes it easy to see if a product is running low or empty.
+The cabinet separates all the supplies so that they are neat and stowed away and easy to reach for.
+Its design makes it easy to see if a product is running low or empty.

-This is one of the most expensive first aid kits on this list, but it is one of the best in terms of the amount of supplies and how it is all displayed.
+This is one of the most expensive options on this list, but it is one of the best in terms of the amount of supplies it comes with and how they're all displayed.
 This kit is what any home or office needs in order to be prepared in case of an injury or accident.

-The Coleman kit contains 205 pieces that include the most commonly need supplies such as bandages (latex-free), antiseptic, antibiotic ointment, a cold pack, safety pins, nitrile gloves and more.
+The Coleman emergency first aid kit contains 205 pieces that include the most commonly need supplies such as bandages (latex-free), antiseptic, antibiotic ointment, a cold pack, safety pins, nitrile gloves and more.

 For under $30, this kit includes the essentials with room to add more and customize to fit each consumer’s needs.
 It’s neat and organized, compact, durable and portable.